 BecomeAnEx is a program developed by Truth Initiative and the Mayo Clinic to offer free digital resources to help tobacco users quit, with an active social community, text and email messaging support, expert guidance, and interactive quitting tools.

-The Truth Initiative follows the lives of three influencers on their journey to quit vaping on TikTok at It’s Quitting Season.
+The Truth Initiative follows the stories of real life people on their journeys to quit vaping.

 MU Health Care Resource for Quitting Guide provides a summary of the resources available in the region.